thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

         snorkelling, sunbathing.
 All included free of charge.

-        Some things are a given:
+        Some things are almost mandatory:

-        Singing Happy Birthday to you, cake, speeches, presents.
+        Singing Happy Birthday to you, cake, speeches, presents, embarassing memories.
       title: What to expect
     - dropdownContent: |-
         Keep it simple.